astro-informatics/s2fft/README.rst

 A JAX package for Generalised Fast Fourier Transforms (GFFTs) on the sphere and rotation group, which is differentiable, and deployable on modern hardware accelerators (GPU & TPUs).
-``S2FFT`` is a core module from the ``SAX`` package, which includes extensions of these transforms to accelerated, differentiable, and directional spin-wavelets, ``S2WAV`` on both the 2-sphere `McEwen et al 2015 <https://arxiv.org/abs/1509.06749>`_ and 3-ball `Price & McEwen 2021 <https://arxiv.org/abs/2105.05518>`_.
+``S2FFT`` is a core module from the ``SAX`` package, which includes extensions of these transforms to accelerated, differentiable spin-wavelets, ``S2WAV`` on both the 2-sphere `McEwen et al 2015 <https://arxiv.org/abs/1509.06749>`_ and 3-ball `Price & McEwen 2021 <https://arxiv.org/abs/2105.05518>`_.